SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 written as ``ShoppingListItem()``,
 and assigns this new instance to a variable called ``item``.

-..
-QUESTION: How is this affected by inheritance?
-   If I am a subclass of a superclass that defines a designated initializer, I (the subclass) presumably don't get a default initializer, because I am obliged to delegate up to my parent's default initializer.

 .. _Initialization_MemberwiseInitializersForStructureTypes:

 Memberwise Initializers for Structure Types